schmaeke/velura.nvim/README.md

-# Velura.nvim
+# velura.nvim

-**Velura.nvim** is a dark [Neovim](https://neovim.io/) color scheme written in Lua, featuring customizable tints and bold accents.
+**velura.nvim** is a dark [Neovim](https://neovim.io/) color scheme written in Lua, featuring customizable tints and bold accents.
 This theme provides a consistent look with high contrast for good readability.

 ## Features